Jaydip-03/Memory-Card-Game/README.md

-# this is game created using html css js
+# this  game created using html css js